-LOLLIPOP is a non-profit 501 (c) (3) organization dedicated to bringing the magic of movies currently in theaters to children confined to hospitals nationwide due to chronic or life-threatening illnesses
+LOLLIPOP is a non-profit 501 (c) (3) organization dedicated to bringing current movies and entertainment to children confined to hospitals nationwide due to chronic or life-threatening illnesses

 The experience of lining up at the theater when your favorite movie opens, getting your ticket, grabbing popcorn, and picking out a seat can be a memorable moment in a child’s life.
 But what about the children who are battling life-threatening illnesses in hospitals nationwide who can’t get to the theater?
 The kids who don’t get to enjoy that experience at the same time as everyone else?